datanav/docs/getting-started.rst

 We can emit new, standalone entities from a set of values on an entity.
 This can be done either with the ``create`` or ``create-child`` transform functions. ``create`` will emit and send the new standalone entities to the pipe's sink, while ``create-child`` will add them in a ``$children`` attribute on the original entity.
 We can then pass the original entity through an ``emit_children`` transform to write them as standalone entities to a dataset.
 The new entities must have their own valid ``_id``.

 So far we have only been using a ``DTL`` transform in our pipes.
 There are other :ref:`transforms <transform_section>` that do different things.
 The emit children transform will produce standalone entities from the contents of a ``$children`` attribute of an entity.
 It discards the original entity.
-The HTTP transform can send the entities to an external HTTP endpoint for transformation and recieve data back.
+The HTTP transform can send the entities to an external HTTP endpoint for transformation and receive data back.
 You can have a conditional transform just like we have conditional source, and you can chain multiple transforms in one pipe.

 The counties we imported from geonorge earlier in these labs each include a list of municipalities.
 Let's emit these municipalities as their own entities using ``create-child`` and an emit children transform that we chain after the DTL transform where we create the ``$children``.